AMID Logo E-BAY Logo

 Then, after the palletizing, the rough estimation is 3.15 CBM x 1.25 = 3.94 CBM.

-3.94 CBM : 2 CBM per pallet ~ 2 pallets.
-I.e., most likely, your cargo should fit into two pallets.
+3.94 CBM: 2 CBM per pallet ~ 2 pallets.
+I.e., most likely, it should fit into two pallets.

-However, please understand that no one can predict the number and sizes of your pallets until palletizing is completed.
+Please understand that no one can predict the number and sizes of your pallets until palletizing is completed.
 The palletizing charges will be included in the ocean carrier's rated bill of lading's freight surcharges.

 Guidelines on palletizing in shipping freight LCL

 Ocean freight terminals do their best to make skids as compact as possible.
-Below is a sampling of how mixed sizes of boxes and bins can be palettized by decreasing the "dead volume" to the minimum:
+Below is a sampling of how mixed sizes of boxes and bins can be palletized by decreasing the "dead volume" to the minimum:

-In the pictures below, you can see how perfectly shipping boxes fit into skids if you follow the rule above.
+In the pictures below, you can see how perfectly boxes fit into skids if you follow the rule above.
 Professional exporters know that, and the "dead volume" for such shipmates is minimized and virtually does not impact the cost of international cargo transportation:

 Sipping barrels.
 Not recommended.